 Do you expect your parents to leave you a financial legacy?
-Nearly half of working-age Americans assume that they will receive an inheritance that will support them later in life, according to a recent survey by financial services company HSBC.
+Nearly half of working-age Americans assume that they will receive an inheritance that will support them later in life, according to a survey by the financial services company HSBC.

 Perhaps the bigger question, though, is how to even approach this topic with your parents.
 “No matter how you look at this, it’s such a sensitive issue,” said Gwen Morgan, author of the “What If … Workbook,” a guide that helps people give loved ones necessary information if anything happens to them.

-How to Start the Conversation About Your Inheritance
+How To Start the Conversation

 The burning question on your mind might be how much money you’ll get in your inheritance from your parents.
 However, you shouldn’t ask how much you stand to inherit because the amount can change over your parents’ remaining lives, said Chris Blackmon, a certified public accountant (CPA) with wealth management firm Biggers Blackmon LLC.
 Plus, you don’t want your parents to mistake your question as a sense of entitlement, he said.
 Instead, you should start by asking your parents about whether they have an estate plan.